 Organic Brandy Distillery

-This brandy still is used firstly to knock down the freshly fermented wine into a stable alcoholic brandy solution so it can be used later.
+This brandy still is used firstly to “knock down” the freshly fermented wine into a stable alcoholic brandy solution (low wines) so it can be used later.
 Later the brandy low wines are re distilled to produce eau de vie to make fine wood aged organic brandy.

 Under the condenser is the working part of the brandy still.
-This is a VM still, which means that is a vapour managed (VM) still.
+This is a vapour management (VM) controlled still, which means the vapour is controlled with a valve .
 A one inch stainless tube is teed off the main column with a one inch brass gate valve as the controller of the vapour.
 From there the vapour condenses in a one inch vertical condenser.
-The maximum rate obtained from this still at 94% is about 900mL per hour.
-A rate of one litre per hour is easily obtained at 90 plus percent.
+The maximum rate obtained from this still at 95% is about 900mL per hour.
+A rate of one litre per hour is easily obtained at 92 plus percent.

 When the spirit is over 90 % by volume alcohol the product is very smooth to the taste when it is diluted to an acceptable 40%.
 This organic spirit is classed as a neutral brandy spirit.
-Instead of calling it NBS or SVR we call it vodka.
+Instead of calling it N.B.S. or spiritus vini rectificatus (SVR) we call it vodka.
 This smoothness is due to the ability of grapes to give a wonderful mouth feel, compared with other grain based organic vodka spirits.

 These two stills are all that is required to make a range of high quality certified organic spirits.
 The spirits are available for shipment from Harris Organic.